Blika/StalcraftAuctionMonitor/README.md

 It only works for active lots on the auction and its sells history.
 Only RU region is available, all items are found by their cyrillic names.<br />

 # Usage
-You need a token ([more info](here https://eapi.stalcraft.net/registration.html)) to get access to the Production API.
+You need a token ([more info here](https://eapi.stalcraft.net/registration.html)) to get access to the Production API.
 Otherwise this app will be dealing with Demo API.<br />
 This project does not provide you a token for Production API, you need to get your own.<br />

 To start using this app, you need to make sure the database is up-to-date (you need to do it regularly).<br />